msushkov/kbp-el/doc/entity_linking.md

 Entity linking
 ====

+TODO: finish!

 To identify which mentions in text refer to which entities, we need to perform entity linking.
 This involves extracting specific features from *(entity, mention)* pairs.

+We will perform probabilistic entity linking - we will have a random variable for a given *(entity, mention)* pair that will tell us, after DeepDive runs, how confident the system is in the pair being linked.

+At a high leve, we first want to generate candidate pairs that might be linked, and then let DeepDive figure out which of these links are most likely to hold.

+In this example we do entity linking in two rounds, each of which will use its own set of features to generate candidate pairs.
+The first round includes basic features such as exact string match, while the second round adds more sophisticated features.
+Here we will use the entity feature tables from our initial database.

 # Exact string match between entities and mentions